-Business valuation methods under the income approach are a frequent choice in professional business appraisals.
-These business valuation techniques are favored because you can determine your business value accurately based on two important factors: business earnings and risk.
+Business valuation methods under the income approach feature prominently in professional business appraisals.
+These business valuation techniques work because you can determine your business value accurately based on two important factors: business earnings and risk.

 There are three key assumptions that help make your income-based business valuations highly relevant and accurate:

 - All business investments have different earning potential and risk profiles.

 - Business value depends on the amount, timing and risk of earnings received from each investment.

 Business people have more investment opportunities than resources available.
 Ask a seasoned business broker and you will hear about a number of businesses for sale.
 Venture capitalists may receive thousands of business plans each year.
 While each business is unique, there are many business owners and buyers active in the market place.

 Hence, each business must compete for the limited investment capital by demonstrating attractive earnings while minimizing the risk.
 This investment capital takes the form of business owners’ investment in their own business.

 Business value depends on each firm’s risk and return profile

 No two businesses ever look the same.
 A young company has different earnings growth prospects than an established firm.
 Companies in the same industry may differ in the ways they do business, the levels of capital investment, and the value of their customer base.

 The Discounted Cash Flow business valuation enables you to compare these different businesses by calculating the so-called Present Value.
 This establishes the business value of each firm based on the risk and return that the business can produce.